Report requirements

 S59 Sources referenced in-text must follow the formats of “It is shown by Smith [4] …”, “The effect of … should be taken into account [4].”, “For example, see Refs.
 [6, 7].”, “Further documentation can be found in [8-10].”, or “This procedure was proposed by Gelb [11, p.
 250].”

-S60 Use “Section X” when referring to a specific section.
+S60 Use “Section III” (for example) when referring to a section.
+Use “Section III-B” (for example) when referring to a subsection.

 S61 There must be no missing space: words in a sentence must be separated by a space, there must be a single space after the end of a sentence, there must be a space between a parenthetical remark and the preceding word, there must be space between items (i.e., after each comma) in a comma-delimited list, there must be a space between words and citations (e.g., “blah [3]” not “blah[3]”), etc.